individkid/sidegeo/README.md

   * -t run sanity check
   * -T run thorough tests

 The BRINGUP file describes in detail what should happen upon some specific inputs.
-BRINGUP consists of several pipeclean cases; each starts with a name, short description, goal for success, input conditions, and then describes flow as pseudocode for cherry picked data state upon call and return, with the following features.
+BRINGUP consists of several pipeclean cases; each starts with a name, short description, goal for success, input conditions, and then describes flow as pseudocode, for cherry picked data state upon call and return, with the following features.

   * comma lists data states
   * semicolon lists calls